 Amplitude is used to measure the vertical length of a sinusoidal wave.
 It also measures the maximum and minimum values for a periodically changing quantity.

-In communication engineering, amplitude is one of the main factors in the field of communication.
+In communication engineering, the amplitude is one of the main factors in the field of communication.
 The whole process of signal transfer and modern communication is based on the amplitude of a signal wave.

 The amplitude is varied accordingly to change the modulation of a wave and transmit the signal to the destination.
 There is a type of modulation known as amplitude modulation in which the amplitude is varied to change the modulation of a wave.

-If we consider x as the periodically changing quantity with time t then,
+If we consider x as the periodically changing quantity with time t, then

 x (t) = Asin2πft